 Meet students who may be future potential employees or colleagues

-Career success is not only a measure of iindividual achievement but also a marker of institutional quality
+Career success is not only a measure of individual achievement but also a marker of institutional quality

-For more information about becoming a career development volunteer, please contact Arlene Holmes, Assistant Director of Alumni Relations for Career Development Programs, at (866) 850-1846.
+For more information about becoming a career development volunteer, please contact Nate Dobbels, Assistant Director of Alumni Relations for Career Development Programs, at (866) 850-1846.

 Return to the Get Involved page.